kobus-v-schoor/cubepass/README.md

 2. Follow the building instructions provided by the repo (Read the <code>README.md</code> in it for instructions), use the default options if you can, it makes configuring easier

 3. Download and install the Qt 4(or 5) libraries and headers (qtcreator not necessary).
 Examples:
-<pre>Ubuntu (or any Debian-derivative): sudo apt-get install build-essential libqt4-dev libqt4-dev-bin qt4-qmake
+<pre>Ubuntu (or any Debian-derivative): sudo apt-get install libqt4-dev libqt4-dev-bin qt4-qmake
-Arch-linux: sudo pacman -S base-devel qt4
+Arch-linux: sudo pacman -S qt4
-Fedora: sudo yum install make gcc gcc-c++ qt4
+Fedora: sudo yum install qt4
 </pre>

 4. Open the terminal in the folder where you downloaded this repository (Open terminal and run <code>cd /path/to/repository</code>) and run the following commands: